What is a Pixie-Bob?

 How do I know I am dealing with a reputable breeder?

 Beware of breeders who do not allow you to come to their home or require you to meet them in a parking lot or at a friend or family member’s house.
-Always ask if you can visit to see the parents and all of the cats.
+Its ideal to pick up your kitten in person so you can see the parents and all of the cats.
 They should all be healthy and loving.
-It doesn’t matter what title the person holds or what they say, use your own eyes and judgment to decide if this is really what you want.
+It doesn’t matter what title the person holds or what they say, use your own eyes and judgment to decide if this is really what you really want.

 Other breeders tell me their cats will be 25 pounds, how big do yours get?

 Our cats average 12-17 for males with females being in the 9-15 pound range.
 Beware of breeders who guarantee a 20+ pound cat.
 Ask for the guarantee in writing.
-Ask for a refund if the cat does not reach 20+ pounds by the time its three years old.
+Ask for a refund if the cat does not reach 20+ pounds by the time its three years old and then let me know who they are so I can buy from them!!!
 Some breeders will promise you anything to make a sale knowing you will not return a pet you’re attached to.
 Also ask for vet proof of size of the stud male and queen.
 A 20 pound cat is not necessarily a healthy cat.
 In my work at veterinary hospital the 20+ pound cats that I see are very unhealthy, and they often have severe health complications such as diabetes, fatty liver disease and heart conditions.

 What can I look for to find a reputable breeder?

-The most important thing is to go see the cattery and see all of the cats.
+The most important thing is to go see the cattery and meet the cats.
 Be sure that they are all healthy and loving.
-You should be able to handle every cat.
-Ask to see a current TICA Outstanding Cattery Certificate; the date will be on it along with the veterinarian’s name that performed the inspection.
+Make sure the breeder is scanning their cats anually for HCM with a board certified cardiologist.
 Ask to see the certificates for titles on their cats, while you may not care about getting a show cat, this does tell you if the breeder is heading in the right direction or simply breeding for financial gain.
 Also, ask to speak to their Veterinarian for a reference.